-When this farming and ranching community, San
+When this farming and ranching community,

-posse ransacked the village while searching for
+In 1878 a posse ransacked the village while

-Billy and other "Regulators."
+searching for Billy and other "Regulators."

 San Patricio, in more recent times, has been